ruiyangge/multiscanner_SBM/README.md

 ## Project Description

-We want to demonstrate that our analyais strategy (strategy 1) outperforms the conventional one (strategy 2) for T1-weighted MRI Data.
+We want to demonstrate that our analyais strategy (strategy 1) outperforms the conventional one (strategy 2) for T1-weighted structural MRI Data.

 ![image](resources/solutions.png)